neutron-org/neutron-docs/docs/neutron/dao/overview.md

 | Neutron DAO core contract    | **ALLOW_ALL**                                      |
 | Gas SubDAO timelock contract | **ALLOW_ONLY** [`globalfee.MinimumGasPricesParam`] |

-Neither the Neutron DAO, nor the privileged SubDAOs are forced to pass their messages through the cChain manager.
+Neither the Neutron DAO, nor the privileged SubDAOs are forced to pass their messages through the Chain manager.
 If any DAO or SubDAO needs to perform a privileged action, they need to wrap the messages they need to execute in a message to the Chain manager.